kimjoar/writings/views.md

 My solution: **A view is responsible for one HTML element and everything inside it.**

-And, of course, a view may contain several subviews which again are responsible for themselves.
+And, of course, a view may contain several sub-views which again are responsible for themselves.

 What's a view?